dblqr/arch/README.md

 #### Builds

 - If a build fails in CI/CD it should be blocking as a part of required repository checks.
-- Tests should also follow the same pattern
+- Tests should also follow the same pattern.
 - Failed build logs should be triaged for patterns if failures are persistant and prioritzed for fixes.

 #### Deployments

 - Github actions pipelines should alert the specific applications alert channel if the release process fails or if a deployment fails.
 - ArgoCD post syncs will alert to specific channels on success of deployments or sync failures.
-- If E2E tests, the applications alert channel should also be alerted
+- If E2E tests fail the applications alert channel should also be alerted.
 - If an ArgoCD Rollout fails, that failure should also alert the requisite channels.